stefan-baumann/ManiaVersionSelector/README.md

 ## Todo list
 - [ ] Icon, so that `.Gbx` files don't have the generic executable icon
-- [ ] Configuration UI instead of manual `configuration.json` editing
 - [ ] Support for commandline arguments for the launched applications
 - [ ] Installer
-- [ ] Automatic detection of appropriate game version?
+- [ ] Automatic detection of appropriate game version